Has your marketing and sales pipeline process been struggling?

-These are some of the regular reports I use every day, and it’s right at my fingertips.
-At Matrix, we use HubSpot, Keap, and ActiveCampaign to help build our sales pipeline, and we have it set up to send daily snapshots as well as detailed reports automatically.
+These are some of the regular reports I use daily, and it’s right at my fingertips.
+At Matrix, we use HubSpot to help build our sales pipeline, and we have it set up to automatically send daily snapshots and detailed reports.

-I hope that you’ve taken away two to three ideas from this webinar.
-You can begin by evaluating your client’s buying cycle, and align it with your internal sales cycle.
+I hope you’ve taken away two to three ideas from this webinar.
+You can begin by evaluating your client’s buying cycle and align it with your internal sales cycle.

-Then develop your content marketing plan, and get an independent marketing assessment as well.
-Thank you for watching and anybody that’s interested, we’re offering a free website audit as well as a comprehensive free marketing assessment.
+Then develop your content marketing plan, and get an independent marketing assessment.
+Thank you for watching, and anybody interested, we’re offering a free website audit and a comprehensive free marketing assessment.

 There’s nothing to lose; it’s all free.

 We’re listening to what you have to say about the sales pipeline process